Iwan Tukalo: International career

 Tukalo was capped by Scotland 'B' to play against France 'B' on 7 February 1982.
 He secured 5 'B' caps in total.

 Tukalo won his first cap against Ireland and his last against Australia.
 He scored a total of 15 tries during his international career.

 Tukalo won 37 caps for his country between 1985 and 1992.
 He was part of the Grand Slam winning team in 1990.

 Tukalo has a solitary Scotland 'A' cap which he obtained in the 'A' side's first match, against Spain in 1990.

 Coaching career

 Tukalo coached the Heriots side in the Scottish Premiership Division One and is currently not involved with rugby at senior level.

-Business career

-Tukalo was awarded his MBA from the University of Edinburgh Business School.

-Tukalo now has a second career working for Scottish And Southern Energy as sales and development director.